fdeblasio/pokeemerald-expansion/README.md

     - Learns Bounce by level up
     - Learns Dragon Breath by Egg Move

-- Eevee (not in main game):
+- Eevee:
     - Def: 50->55
     - SpA: 45->55
-    - Now evolves into Espeon only with a Sun Stone
-    - Now evolves into Umbreon only with a Moon Stone
+    - Now evolves into only Espeon (with a Sun Stone) and Umbreon (with a Moon Stone)
-    - Now evolves into Sylveon only with a Dawn Stone
     - Swift and Bite swap levels
     - Learns Body Slam at level 45

-- All Eeveelutions (not in main game):
-    - Learn Body Slam by level up

-- Vaporeon (not in main game):
-    - Learns Bubble Beam (replacing Aurora Beam), Rain Dance (replacing Aqua Ring), and Scald (replacing Muddy Water) by level up
-    - Learns Aurora Beam, Aqua Ring, and Muddy Water at level 1
-    - Learns Surf at level 45

-- Jolteon (not in main game):
-    - Learns Shock Wave (replacing Double Kick) and Electric Terrain (replacing Pin Missile) by level up
-    - Learns Double Kick and Pin Missile at level 1
-    - Learns Thunderbolt at level 45

-- Flareon (not in main game):
-    - Learns Will-O-Wisp (replacing Smog), Flame Wheel (replacing Bite), and Sunny Day (replacing Fire Spin) by level up
-    - Learns Smog, Bite, and Fire Spin at level 1
-    - Learns Temper Flare at level 45

-- Espeon (not in main game):
+- Espeon:
     - Learns Hypnosis (replacing Swift), Psychic Terrain (replacing Power Swap), and Extrasensory (replacing Psychic) by level up
-    - Learns Swift, Power Swap, and Power Gem at level 1
+    - Learns Body Slam, Swift, Power Swap, and Power Gem at level 1
     - Learns Psychic at level 45

-- Umbreon (not in main game):
+- Umbreon:
     - Learns Pursuit (replacing Snarl) upon evolving
     - Learns Feint Attack (replacing Assurance) by level up
-    - Learns Snarl and Assurance at level 1
+    - Learns Body Slam, Snarl and Assurance at level 1
     - Learns Crunch at level 45

-- Leafeon (not in main game):
-    - Learns Leafage (replacing Razor Leaf) upon evolving
-    - Learns Razor Leaf (replacing Magical Leaf), Leaf Tornado (replacing Synthesis), and Grassy Terrain (replacing Sunny Day) by level up
-    - Learns Magical Leaf, Synthesis, and Sunny Day at level 1
-    - Learns Seed Bomb at level 45

-- Glaceon (not in main game):
-    - Learns Powder Snow (replacing Icy Wind) upon evolving
-    - Learns Aurora Veil (replacing Ice Shard) and Aurora Beam (replacing Bite) by level up
-    - Learns Ice Shard, Icy Wind, and Bite at level 1
-    - Learns Ice Beam at level 45

-- Sylveon (not in main game):
-    - Learns Fairy Wind (replacing Disarming Voice) upon evolving
-    - Learns Mist (replacing Swift), Disarming Voice (replacing Light Screen), and Dazzling Gleam (replacing Skill Swap) by level up
-    - Learns Swift, Light Screen, and Skill Swap at level 1
-    - Learns Alluring Voice at level 45

 - Aerodactyl (postgame):
     - Learns Dual Wingbeat, Double-Edge, Head Smash, and Brave Bird by level up

-- Munchlax (not in main game):
+- Munchlax:
     - Can also evolve at level 20
     - Learns Gastro Acid and Power-Up Punch by Egg Move

-- Snorlax (not in main game):
+- Snorlax:
     - Learns Slack Off by level up

-- Zapdos (not in main game):
-    - Learns Air Slash by TM

 - Bayleef (postgame):
     - Evolution: 32->36

-- Cyndaquil (postgame):
-    - Evolution: 14->16

 - Totodile (postgame):
     - Evolution: 18->16